 Therefore, the required fraction is 13/4

 Write the mixed number as a sum of the whole number and proper fraction, such that;

 Now rationalise the denominators and write the two parts with a common denominator.

 The addition of improper fractions can have two scenarios.
 If the denominators of all the fractions are equal, we can add all the numerators and keep the same denominator.

 For example, (17/4) + (9/4) + (5/4)

-Since the denominator of all three fractions are equal, we just add all the numerators, by keeping the common denominator as 4.
+Since the denominator of all three fractions is equal, we add all the numerators by keeping the common denominator as 4.